Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Results

 This breakdown is physically natural because the curvature-weighted spectrum is dominated by the highest resolved wavenumbers and is therefore strongly affected by viscous damping.
 In Fourier space the energy spectrum obeys

 so the curvature-weighted quantity $C(k,t)\equiv k^4\E(k,t)$ satisfies

 which shows that increasing $\nu$ accelerates the decay of high-$k$ contributions at a rate $\propto \nu k^2$.
+Equations~\eqref{eq:E_balance_for_C}--\eqref{eq:C_balance} are used here as interpretive spectral-balance relations for the freely decaying problem.
+They do not imply ongoing external production at early times; all simulations are unforced after initialization.
 Consequently, when viscosity is large enough that the dissipative term dominates the high-$k$ balance, the early advance of the peak scale observed at lower viscosity is weakened or can even reverse, reducing (or changing the sign of) the lead time $\Delta t_{k\varepsilon}$.

-These two additional TGV runs therefore indicate that the ordering $t_k<t_\varepsilon<t_\Pi$ is robust across moderate-to-low viscosities but is not universal once viscous effects dominate the small-scale spectrum.
+These two additional TGV runs therefore indicate that the ordering $t_k<t_\varepsilon<t_\Pi$ is robust over the moderate-to-high-$R_\lambda$ cases examined here, but need not persist in the low-$R_\lambda$/limited-scale-separation regime, where the small-scale spectrum is strongly constrained and the precursor ordering can change.
+We therefore interpret the breakdown of the ordering in terms of Reynolds number and scale separation, rather than viscosity alone.